jared-may/RuhlCMBSrProject/README.md

 # RuhlCMBSrProject
-Collection if data/code/etc for senior project
+Collection of data/code/etc for senior project